CodeYourFuture/immersive-go-course/http-auth/README.md

 # Servers & HTTP requests

-In this project you're going to learn about long-lived processes, some simple networking and the basics of HTTP.
+In this project you're going to learn about long-lived processes, some  networking and the fundamentals of HTTP.

 Timebox: 6 days